mxstn/mxstn.github.io/_pages/about.md

 My current homebase is Innsbruck, Tyrol.

 I hold a MSc in mathematics from the Technical University of Munich (TUM).
 Subsequently, I started a PhD in mathematics at TUM ([with C. Kuehn; multiscale and stochastic dynamics](https://multiscale.systems)), which is yet to be completed.

-Currently, I am working at MED-EL.
+Currently, I am research engineer at MED-EL.

 You can reach me via [5-letter-blog-title][at]icloud.com